Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

 • Interior walls for sound dampening

-• Renovation projects where walls are open
+• Renovation projects with open wall cavities

 Closed-Cell Spray Foam Explained: Benefits and Where It Works Best

-What Makes It Stand Out:
+What Makes It Stand Out

-• Higher R-value: About R-6.5 per inch
+• Higher R-value of about R-6.5 per inch

-Best Applications:
+Best Applications

 • Crawlspaces and basements